GaryHostt/beginner_ERP_OIC/README.md

 You can also invoke BIP in a similar fashion as shown [here](https://antonyjr.github.io/Hands-On-Labs/ERP-Integration-Patterns/html/erp-cloud-bip-report-simple.html#Background).

 ### Explanation of the imported integration

+This integration gets information on a specific project.

 <a id="raw-url" href="https://github.com/GaryHostt/beginner_ERP_OIC/blob/master/REST_ERP_GETPROJECT_01.00.0000.iar?raw=true">Download .iar integration export</a>